Fear to Opportunity: How professionals can thrive in an AI-driven world

 red116

-The Fab Four’s first appearance in Canada 59 years ago was cut short because of a near riot
+The Fab Four’s first appearance in Canada 60 years ago was cut short because of a near riot

 While February 7, 1964 was the day The Beatles crossed the big pond to conquer America, it was on August 22, 1964, the day before the legendary Hollywood Bowl Concert, that The Beatles made their first appearance north of the 49th Parallel.
 That concert was held outdoors at Empire Stadium in Vancouver, B.C.

-I had the incredible opportunity to interview Red in 2004 when he graciously agreed to emcee a show at the PNE featuring Rubber Soul – The Canadian Tribute a band I was managing at the time.
+I had the unique opportunity to interview Red in 2004 when he graciously agreed to emcee a show at the PNE featuring Rubber Soul – The Canadian Tribute a band I was managing at the time.

-Robinson, then 27, was at the time the Program Director and DJ at CFUN Radio in Vancouver.
+Robinson, then only 27, was at the time the Program Director and DJ at CFUN Radio in Vancouver.
 “It was a great day,” says Robinson.
 The concert was held on a football field on the site of the Pacific National Exhibition (PNE), built in 1954 for The British Empire and Commonwealth Games.
 It was during those games that Roger Bannister and John Landy broke the four-minute mile.
 [Read more…]

 Mission: Impossible – Dead Reckoning Part One – Unmistakably Tom Cruise